Research

 Discussion Papers and papers in the editorial process

 Abstract: Performance pay has been shown to have important implications for worker and firm productivity.
-In this study, we apply a dynamic difference-in-differences estimator to estimate the causal effects of the introduction of a generous bonus pay program with salient performance thresholds on incentivized and non-incentivized performance outcomes in a call center.
-On average, the performance pay program did not affect workers’ perfor- mance.
-We show, however, that this result conceals an underlying heterogeneity in the response to performance pay: High-skilled workers are more likely to meet the performance targets, while low-skilled workers are less likely to do so and might even perform worse in the non-incentivized outcome.
-The findings can be rationalized with the idea that the costs of effort differ for individual workers.
-We also explore whether agents alter their overtime hours and find a negative effect, possibly avoiding lower call quality through longer working hours.
+Although workers’ skills may directly matter for the cost of effort to reach performance goals, surprisingly little is know about the heterogeneity in the effects of incentive pay across workers.
+In this study, we apply a dynamic difference-in-differences estimator to the introduction of a generous bonus pay program to study how salient performance thresholds affect incentivized and non-incentivized performance outcomes for low- and high-skilled workers.
+While we do find that individual incentive pay did not affect workers’ performance on average, we show that this result conceals an underlying heterogeneity in the response to individual performance pay: individual performance pay has a significant effect on the performance of high-skilled workers but not for low-skilled workers.
+The findings can be rationalized with the idea that the costs of effort differ by workers’ skill level.
+We also explore whether agents alter their overtime hours and find a negative effect, possibly avoiding negative consequences of longer working hours.

 [download]